qasimala/trailmark/README.md

 By default (no flags), TrailMark will:

 - Process the current directory if no directory is specified
-- Automatically exclude `node_modules` and `.git` directories
+- Exclude directories listed in .trailmarkignore
 - Process all supported file types
+- Skip files that already have path comments
-- Add path comments to files that don't already have them
+- Add path comments to files that don't have them

 ### Examples

-1. Process current directory (excluding node_modules and .git):
+1. Process current directory using .trailmarkignore:

 ```bash
 ./trailmark.py